Mis-Sold a Mutual Fund by Your Bank RM? Here Is What to Do

 Checking Whether You Were Mis-Sold

-3. Check the EUIN on your transaction.
-Your transaction confirmation or the detailed CAS statement should show the EUIN (Employee Unique Identification Number) of the RM who executed the sale.
-SEBI uses EUIDs to track individuals.
-If the EUIN is blank and the transaction was flagged as "non-advised," this may indicate the RM recorded it as self-directed to avoid responsibility — itself a compliance issue.
+Check the EUIN on your transaction.
+Your transaction confirmation or detailed statement may show the EUIN (Employee Unique Identification Number) of the employee linked to the sale.
+If the EUIN is blank and the transaction was marked non-advised, note it.
+It may matter if you are arguing that advice was actually given.

 Filing a Complaint on SEBI SCORES